A bowl of fresh raw dog food: whole quail, ground meat, organ meat, zucchini, carrot, celery, and sweet potato

 The Cooked-Stage Middle Step (the Differentiator Most Raw Guides Skip)

-If you take one thing from this guide, take this: a kibble-fed doodle who is going to raw needs a cooked-stage middle step.
-This is the part that almost every other raw-feeding article either ignores or dismisses, and it's the part that determines whether the transition holds.
+For Path B, take this one thing from the guide if nothing else: a kibble-fed doodle with existing gut issues needs a cooked-stage middle step before any raw is introduced.
+This is the part almost every other raw-feeding article either ignores or dismisses, and it's the part that determines whether the transition holds.

 Why it works.
 The cooked stage is anti-inflammatory by design.
 A kibble-fed gut that has built up chronic low-grade inflammation — recurring soft stools, reactive skin, ear infections that come and go — usually can't handle raw protein right away.
 The bacterial environment is wrong, the enzyme output is wrong, and dropping raw meat onto an inflamed gut often makes symptoms worse before they get better.
 Cooked meat is more digestible than raw for a kibble-adapted gut: proteins are partially denatured and easier to break down with the enzyme output the dog already has.
 Cooked sweet potato and carrot provide gentle fiber and prebiotics that feed the new bacterial populations the gut needs to grow.
 Removing kibble removes the inflammation triggers — chicken by-products, corn, wheat, soy, synthetic preservatives — that drove the original problems.
 Bones, organ meat, eggs, and fully raw protein are deferred until the gut is ready for them.
 This is exactly why our two recovering doodles spent a year on the cooked stage before any raw was reintroduced — the inflammation took that long to settle.

 What goes in the bowl during the cooked stage.
 Cooked meat as the primary protein, in our case horse and occasionally reindeer — both lean, both novel for most dogs, both readily available where we live in Finland.
 For US-based readers, the closest equivalents are venison, elk, bison, or lean cuts of grass-fed beef — anything novel and lean enough to be anti-inflammatory.
 The meat is simmered or boiled, not pan-fried, with no added fats during this phase.
-Cooked sweet potato is the main vegetable, boiled and mashed, in small amounts.
-Cooked carrot occasionally.
+Cooked sweet potato is the main vegetable, boiled until soft and mashed, in small amounts.
+Boiled carrot occasionally — same preparation, fully cooked and soft, never blanched or steamed.
 That's it.
 The cooked stage is intentionally minimal: one protein, one or two cooked vegetables, no extras.
 A measured calcium source if the cooked stage runs more than a few weeks (eggshell powder is the simplest).
 A canine multivitamin to cover trace minerals the cooked-and-veg meal doesn't reliably provide.
 Salmon oil for omega-3 (one pump per 10 kg of body weight, daily) — added once stools are stable.

-What stays out.
-Raw bones (too soon — wait until phase 4).
-Organ meat (liver, kidney, spleen — also wait).
-Eggs (introduce in phase 4 once the gut is stable).
-Beef fat trim or other high-fat cuts (build tolerance gradually).
+What stays out of the cooked stage entirely.
+Raw bones (introduced in phase 4, raw only — never cooked).
+Organ meat (liver, kidney, spleen — phase 4, raw only).
+Eggs (phase 4, raw, once the gut is stable).
+Beef fat trim or other high-fat cuts (build tolerance gradually in the raw phases).
 Onions, garlic, grapes, raisins, macadamia, anything in the standard "toxic to dogs" list.
-Treats with chicken if you've removed chicken.
-Generic dog treats during the transition window — use bits of the cooked protein as treats instead.
+Treats containing the protein you've removed (e.g. chicken treats if you've removed chicken).
+Generic dog treats during the transition window — use small pieces of the cooked-stage protein as treats instead.

 How long the cooked stage runs.
 For Gunnar and Sven, the full cooked-stage window — fully off kibble, fully on cooked meat plus vegetables — was about a year before any raw was introduced.
 That's the conservative end.
 For doodles with less severe history, six to ten weeks is often enough.
 The signal that the gut is ready for raw is consistent: firm stools at every meal for at least four weeks, stable energy, no skin or ear flare-ups, and a calm reaction to any minor variations in the cooked recipe.